emer/axon/Rubicon.md

 * `SC` = superior colliculus, which shows strong *stimulus specific adaptation* (SSA) behavior, such that firing is strong at the onset of a new stimulus, and decreases by 60% or so thereafter [(Dutta & Gutfreund, 2014; Boehnke et al, 2011)](#references).
 Thus, the temporal derivative onset filter is on the pure sensory side, not after going through the amygdala.

 * `LDT` = laterodorsal tegmentum, which is the "limbic" portion of the mesopontine tegmentum, which also contains the pedunculopontine nucleus / tegmentum (PPN or PPT) [(Omelchenko & Sesack, 2005; Huerta-Ocampo et al. (2021)](#references).
 The LDT receives primarily from the SC and OFC, ACC, and barely anything from the amygdala (same with PPN, which is more strongly connected to motor circuits and sends more output to SNc -- basically a motor version of LDT).
 LDT contains glutamatergic, GABAergic, and ACh neurons (co-releasing at least GABA and ACh in some cases), and strongly modulates firing in the VTA, inducing bursting [(Dautan et al. (2016)](#references).
 LDT also drives neurons in the nucleus basalis and CIN (cholinergic interneurons) in the BG, which all have consistent CS / US onset salience firing [(Sturgill et al., 2020)](#references).
-LDT ACh has widespread projections to the BG (including SNr / GPi and thalamus), modulating gating to only occur at onset of novel stimuli.
+LDT ACh has widespread pathways to the BG (including SNr / GPi and thalamus), modulating gating to only occur at onset of novel stimuli.

 Furthermore, the OFC & ACC input to LDT serves to inhibit ACh salience signals when there is already an engaged goal, to reduce distraction.
 To enable this inhibition, it is critical to add this code in the `ApplyPVLV` function called at the start of each trial: